garysheppardjr/geodev-dc-labs/2016-11-runtime/exercises/OS X/Swift/Exercise 2 Zoom Buttons.md

 - Zoom in and out on the map and the scene

 Prerequisites:
-- Complete [Exercise 1](Exercise 1 Map and Scene.md), or get the Exercise 1 code solution compiling and running properly, preferably in an IDE.
+- Complete [Exercise 1](Exercise 1 Map and Scene.md), or get the Exercise 1 code solution compiling and running properly in Xcode.

 If you need some help, you can refer to [the solution to this exercise](../../../solutions/OS X/Swift/Ex2_ZoomButtons), available in this repository.